destaMo/Scrum-Notes/frontend_developer/ember/01_level_1.md

 ### 🎤 Interview

-- How can you display properties in the template
+- How can you display component's own properties, properties passed from the component above
 - What should you use to display a label depending on given value?
 - Explain a difference between `each` and `each-in`
 - Are we able to use multiple helpers together?